1,1,1-Trichloroethane

-The organic compound 1,1,1-trichloroethane, also known as methyl chloroform, is a chloroalkane with the chemical formula CH3CCl3.
+1,1,1-Trichloroethane, also known as methyl chloroform and chlorothene, is a chloroalkane with the chemical formula CH3CCl3.
 It is an isomer of 1,1,2-trichloroethane.
-This colorless, sweet-smelling liquid was once produced industrially in large quantities for use as a solvent.
-It is regulated by the Montreal Protocol as an ozone-depleting substance and its use is being rapidly phased out.
+A colourless and sweet-smelling liquid, it was once produced industrially in large quantities for use as a solvent.
+It is regulated by the Montreal Protocol as an ozone-depleting substance, and as such, use has declined since 1996.
+Trichloroethane should not be confused with the similar-sounding trichloroethene which is also commonly used as a solvent.

 Production

 1,1,1-Trichloroethane was first reported by Henri Victor Regnault in 1840.
 Industrially, it is usually produced in a two-step process from vinyl chloride.
-In the first step, vinyl chloride reacts with hydrogen chloride at 20-50 °C to produce 1,1-dichloroethane:
+In the first step, vinyl chloride reacts with hydrogen chloride at 20–50 °C to produce 1,1-dichloroethane: